Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 python3 -m pip install --user cmake pytest
 ```

-> _Note_: YOu may also need to install `pkg-config` if not already present on your system.
+> _Note_: You may also need to install `pkg-config` if not already present on your system.
 You can use Homebrew to do this with: `brew install pkg-config`

 ### FreeBSD